Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Clean the connections and battery terminals with rubbing alcohol (Isopropyl alcohol or IPA) on a cotton bud.
 The springy electrical strips can also become oxidised as can the ends of the batteries.
 This oxidisation sometimes appears as a grey or green coating.
 You can use fine wire wool to remove it.

-- Sometimes the terminal pips on batteries can be a little short.
+- Check the battery terminals: Sometimes the terminal pips on batteries can be a little short.
 Try slightly bending the positive terminal strip in the clock slightly.
 Caution!
 These can snap if you bend too much.

-- Check the hands aren't rubbing against the clear cover over the face of the clock.
+- Check the hands: Make the sure the clock hands aren't rubbing against the clear cover over the face of the clock.

 If the clock still won't run, the cogs inside may have grime on the teeth or axles.
-Even though there's a cover on the mechanism compartment, in humid, dirty conditions, e.g. in a bathroom, dust and mildew can manage to get in.
+Even though there's a cover on the mechanism compartment, in humid, dirty conditions (e.g., in a bathroom) dust and mildew can manage to get in.
 So you need to do some cleaning.
 The solenoid in the clock only produces a tiny amount of torque or twisting force to turn the little rotor.
-Any grime on the pins of this rotor can produce enough friction to stop it turning.
+Any grime on the pins of this rotor can produce enough friction to stop it from turning.

 - Remove the cover over the mechanism.
 This differs from clock to clock.
 There may be lugs on the mechanism compartment that engage with the cover.
 If this is the case, push them gently aside with the blade of a screwdriver.
 Alternatively there may be pins that push into the cover like in the photo below.
 I was able to push into the hairline gap between the compartment and cover with a small screwdriver and prise up the cover.